Mitigating Bankruptcy Risks in Oil & Gas Transactions: Fraudulent Transfers and Preferences

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel in the energy industry on conducting transactions with distressed companies.
+This CLE course will provide guidance to counsel in the energy industry on conducting transactions with distressed companies.
 The panel will discuss the advantages and disadvantages of such transactions and offer best practices for developing a strategy and putting safeguards in place to minimize risk.

 - Oil & gas sale transactions with distressed companies outside of court proceedings